Smart Bank Account Management: Tips for Organizing Multiple Accounts

 - Have any accounts been dormant long enough to risk being marked as abandoned?

-The goal is not to obsess over every dollar but to maintain enough visibility that you always know, within a reasonable margin, how much you have and where it is.
-A structured Google Sheet combined with the automated dashboard in WalletMap gives you exactly that — a clear, current picture of your banking landscape without the privacy costs of connecting every account to a third-party aggregator.
+You don't need to track every dollar to the cent.
+You just need enough visibility that you always know roughly how much you have and where it lives.
+A clean Google Sheet plus a WalletMap dashboard does exactly that — without the privacy trade-off of plugging every account into a third-party aggregator.